kopiro/homebridge-tapo-camera/README.md

 Add your TP-Link security camera to Homebridge.

-It exposes the camera video feed and two accessories to control privacy mode and alarm.
+It exposes the camera video feed and two accessories to control "privacy mode" and "alarm".

 #### Video Feed